athoune/Presentations/02_monothread/index.md

 If you wont to server 32 clients, you need 32 cookers.
 33rd and others clients waits outside and timeout.

-In an event model, you have few cooker, but a scheduler, wich write quickly commands, and deliver the pizza to the right client when it's cooked.
+In an event model, you have few cooker, but a scheduler, which write quickly commands, and deliver the pizza to the right client when it's cooked.

 !SLIDE